tlrh314/UvA_API_Alumni/README.md

 - In a new terminal, one can attach to the container in an interactive session:
   - `docker exec -it apiweb bash`
 - Now add the initial data (run this command in the container!)
   - `python manage.py loaddata apps/*/fixtures/*.json`
 - Create a superuser (run this command in the container)
   - `python manage.py createsuperuser`
 - Visit the website at https://localhost (and accept the self-signed certificate warning of the browser)

+## Testing the code
+To run all the tests
+- `python manage.py test`
+Or to run tests in one specific file
+- `python manage.py test apiweb.apps.main.tests`
+Or to run one specific `TestCase`
+- `python manage.py test apiweb.apps.main.tests.PasswordResetTestCase`
+Or to run one specific test in one specific `TestCase`
+- `python manage.py test apiweb.apps.main.tests.PasswordResetTestCase.test_password_reset_complete`

+To speed up running the test suite one can keep the database afterwards so the next iteration does not need to create it:
+- `python manage.py test --keepdb`